 - The Capstone Seminar can double count towards the Geographic or pre-1800 requirements, as long as the student takes 9 courses total.

-- For Majors, we will allow up to 4 points of AP/IB/A-Level credit to count as one INTRO history course.
-(AP/IB/A-Level credit is not accepted for the minor.)
+- For majors, we will allow up to 4 points of AP/IB/A-Level credit to count as one intro history course.

 - To receive AP credit, you must have achieved a score of 4 or better on the AP test in AP European History, AP United States History, or AP World History.